-Annually, the Chancellor's Office reviews the Governor's Budget and accompanying legislation for Physical Plant or Instructional Support funding.
+Annually, the Chancellor's Office reviews the Governor's budget and accompanying legislation for Physical Plant or Instructional Support program funding.
 Once funding has been approved through a Budget Act and accompanying legislation, the Chancellor's Office calculates the statewide allocation and determines each district's share of Physical Plant and Instructional Support program funding.
 Shortly after, the Chancellor's Office disseminates a memorandum and certification form to districts to inform them of their apportionment funding.
-The district will determine how to split the funding between local physical plant and instructional support needs, the district's Chief Executive Officer (or designee) signs the Physical Plant and Instructional Support Block Grants certification form, and submits it back to the Chancellor's Office by email on or before the October 4, 2021 deadline to Brian Turner at bturner@cccco.edu.
+The district will determine how to split the funding between local physical plant and instructional support needs, the district's Chief Executive Officer (or designee) signs the Physical Plant and Instructional Support Block Grants certification form and submits it back to the Chancellor's Office by email on or before the October 24, 2022 deadline to Druv Bhat at dbhat@cccco.edu.